Geodesic completeness, curvature singularities and infinite tidal forces: Tidal force on the Earth's surface

 We now quantitatively estimate the tidal acceleration experienced by a proton accelerated to ultrarelativistic velocities near the Earth's surface.
-In the high Lorentz factor regime ($\gamma\gg 1$), the magnitude of the tidal acceleration in SI units scales as \bean |A|\sim G\frac{M\gamma^2}{r^3} \,. \eean This is the tidal acceleration per unit length.
-The tidal force on a proton is then estimated by \bean F\sim m_p|A|r_p= G\frac{M\gamma^2}{r^3} m_p r_p \,, \eean where $m_p$ and $r_p$ are the mass and radius of proton, respectively.
+Assume that $u=u_{\phi}$ and $W^a=(e_1)^a$.
+Then in the high Lorentz factor regime ($\gamma\gg 1$), the magnitude of the tidal acceleration in SI units scales as \bean |A| = G\frac{M_e}{r^3}\lb2+\frac{3u^2}{1-u^2}\rb = G\frac{M_e}{r^3}\lb3\gamma^2-1\rb \sim G\frac{M_e\gamma^2}{r^3} \,. \eean This is the tidal acceleration per unit length.
+The tidal force on a proton is then estimated by \bean F\sim m_p|A|r_p= G\frac{M_e\gamma^2}{r^3} m_p r_p \,, \eean where $m_p$ and $r_p$ are the mass and radius of proton, respectively.
 In the Large Hadron Collider (LHC), protons can reach $99.999999\%$ of the speed of light, corresponding to $\gamma\sim 7000$.
-Substituting the values $m_p\sim 10^{-27}kg$, $r_p\sim 10^{-15}m$, the mass of the earth $M\sim 10^{24}kg$, the radius of the earth $r\sim 10^6m$, we have \bean F\sim 10^{-40} N \,. \eean According to \cite{proton}, the local force acting on the struck quark in a proton is on the order of $3GeV/fm\sim 10^5 N$.
+Substituting the values $m_p\sim 10^{-27}\mathrm{kg}$, $r_p\sim 10^{-15}\mathrm{m}$, the mass of the earth $M\sim 10^{24}\mathrm{kg}$, the radius of the earth $r\sim 10^6\mathrm{m}$, we have \bean F\sim 10^{-40} \mathrm{N} \,. \eean According to \cite{proton}, the local force acting on the struck quark in a proton is on the order of $3\ \mathrm{GeV}/\mathrm{fm}\sim 10^5 \mathrm{N}$.
 Although the force is amplified by a factor of $\gamma^2\sim 10^7$ due to the Lorentz boost effect, it remains negligible and is far from being sufficient to disrupt the proton.
-However, particles with much higher energies have been found in cosmic rays.
-We expect that tidal forces on elementary particles may have detectable effects in future experiments.
+Particles with much higher energies have been found in cosmic rays.
+Protons in cosmic rays can reach energies up to $10^{20}\mathrm{eV}$ corresponding to a Lorentz factor of $\gamma\sim10^{11}$.
+Even in this case, the resulting tidal force is only $F\sim10^{-25}\mathrm{N}$, which remains far too small to be significant.
+We expect that tidal forces on elementary particles may have detectable effects in future experiments or observations.